Posts, Warehouse Management

 A lot of focus has been placed on advanced and predictive analytics, and rightfully so.
 I have written many posts and have spoken publically on the merits of advanced analytics for several years now.
 What I find disorienting and misleading are marketers harping on how important it is to adopt advanced analytics right now.
 The thing that they just don't get (or maybe they don't want to get?) is that an organization will need to transcend a series of analytical maturity levels before they can truly capitalize on the benefits of advanced and predictive analytics.

-Analytics, Business Intelligence, Healthcare, Supply Chain, Warehouse Management
+Analytics, Business Intelligence, Healthcare, Posts, Supply Chain, Warehouse Management

 Competing on Data Talent